Chief Strategy Officer

 Role Evolution

-How the CSO Role Has Changed
+How the Chief Strategy Officer Role Has Changed

 The CSO role has evolved from a largely analytical and planning-focused position to one that is more directly linked to value creation through M&A and new business development.
 The best CSOs today are active value creators — originating and executing acquisitions, launching new businesses, and building strategic partnerships — not just facilitators of the annual strategy planning process.
 The rise of AI, platform economics, and ecosystems is making strategy increasingly dynamic — requiring CSOs who can think about competitive advantage in fundamentally new ways.

-What Makes a Great CSO?
+What Makes a Great Chief Strategy Officer?

 1